Suttons Bay, Michigan

 Suttons Bay is a village in Leelanau County in the U.S. state of Michigan.
-The population was 613 at the 2020 census.
+The population in the village reached 613 at the 2020 census.
 Located within Suttons Bay Township, the community lies upon the shore of the eponymous Suttons Bay, a smaller inlet of Grand Traverse Bay, a bay of Lake Michigan.

 History

 The community is named for one of the first settlers of European descent, Harry C. Sutton, who arrived in 1854.
 He arrived with a crew of woodsmen to supply fuel for passing wood steamboats.

 In 1903 the Traverse City, Leelanau, and Manistique Railroad began a route between Traverse City to the South and Northport to the North, stopping at Suttons Bay, as well as Hatch's Crossing, Fountain Point, Bingham, Keswick, and Omena.

 Before the turn of the 20th century, four churches had been established—two Lutheran, one Roman Catholic, and one Congregational.

 In 1920, Leelanau County voters approved moving the county seat to Suttons Bay, but the move never took place.

 Suttons Bay has a school; the sports mascot is a Viking, hence the nickname "Suttons Bay Norsemen."

 The town is home to the county's only movie theater, opened in 1946.
 It is now owned by Bob Bahle, and was renovated in 1977.
 Its fare consists of unique art house films, and occasionally the theater hosts plays and concerts.

 The town has a clothing store that has been owned by one family over four generations called "Bahles."
 The original store started as a "dry-goods" business in 1876 by Lars Bahle, an immigrant from Norway.

 Suttons Bay is also home to one of the oldest continuously operated food establishments in the entire region.
 Since 1871, the restaurant has gone through several owners and is currently known as The V I Grill.